Origin (Brown novel): Plot

-Meanwhile, the three murders have sparked worldwide outrage, fueled by information leaked by the anonymous source "monte[at]iglesia.org".
+Meanwhile, the three murders have sparked worldwide outrage, fueled by information leaked by the anonymous source "monte@iglesia.org".
 Word of the meeting in Catalonia spreads, and suspicion falls on Bishop Valdespino, who now is the only one alive who knows what Kirsch's discovery was about.
-Valdespino takes prince Julián off the palace grounds after a long conversation with the prince about what kind of statement he ought to give to the public.
-The public relation manager of the palace places a public statement stating that Langdon had kidnapped Ambra in order to undermine the fact that Ambra flew her Guardia Real escort.
-The Guardia Real does as well arrest the head of their own security, allegedly for his in involvement in Kirsch's murder but mainly in order to convey a sense of control and progress on the case.
+Valdespino takes Prince Julián off the palace grounds after a long conversation with the prince about what kind of statement he ought to give to the public.
+The public relation manager of the palace places a public statement stating that Langdon had kidnapped Ambra in order to undermine the fact that Ambra fled her Guardia Real escort.
+The Guardia Real does as well arrest the head of their own security, allegedly for his involvement in Kirsch's murder but mainly in order to convey a sense of control and progress on the case.

 Meanwhile Langdon and Ambra reach Kirsch's apartment Casa Milà, and commence their search for Kirsch's favorite line of poetry.
 Langdon learns that Kirsch was dying of pancreatic cancer, prompting a rushed release of the presentation.
 Langdon finds that Kirsch owned a book of the complete works of William Blake, which he donated to Sagrada Família, leaving it open at a specific page and Langdon concludes that that's where they'll find Kirsch's favorite line of poetry.
 After a short while local police forces arrive, convinced that Langdon has kidnapped Ambra.
 As Ambra tries to vindicate Langdon by trying to explain that she was not kidnapped, Kirsch's phone is accidentally destroyed and thereby their only link to Winston.
 The police opens fire, trying to kill Langdon, in order to save Ambra and Ambra's arm catches a bullet.
 The wound remains fortunately minor though.
-Before the local authorities manage to arrest langdon, a helicopter with two Guardia Real agents arrives and Langdon and Ambra decide to enter the helicopter instead of dealing with the police.
+Before the local authorities manage to arrest Langdon, a helicopter with two Guardia Real agents arrives and Langdon and Ambra decide to enter the helicopter instead of dealing with the police.

 The Guardia Real agents want to take Langdon and Ambra to the royal palace but the two of them fear that they'd be in potential danger at the royal palace because of the myriad theories stating that the palace is involved in Edmond Kirsch's assassination.
-Additionally if Ambra and Langdon would end their search for the password, Kirsch's discovery would risk oblivion.
+Additionally, if Ambra and Langdon would end their search for the password, Kirsch's discovery would risk oblivion.
 Ambra manages to convince the Guardia Real agents to take them to the Sagrada Familia by threatening them with conducting their termination if they disobey her.